DmitriSmith/wizardchess/README.md

 The chess board and piece logic is handled on the pi, and the entire project is written in Python.
 The pieces each have a small but powerful magnet in their base.
 Below the board, two stepper motors connected to all-thread rods move an electromagnet that is used to drag the pieces as if by magic.

+Many thanks to all the people who helped us out including Ian Kim and the wonderful students and mentors who hosted this year's HackKU!

 TODO:
 Add pictures of the setup